-- Prior to the work of Smith and Waterman (1981), the notion of the "best" matching region of two sequences, was not uniquely defined, and often computed by heuristics whose output was taken as the definition of "best".
-Now we have a clear definition (take any pair of substrings, compute an optimal global alignment for each pair, then take the pair with the highest score).
-Note that the time complexity of this algorithm is still O(mn) for sequences of lengths m and n, much better than in fact globally aligning each of the $O(m^2n^2)$ pairs of substrings in O(mn) time for a total time of $O(m^3n^3)$. - Since the empty sequences are candidates for substrings and receive a global alignment score of zero, the local alignment score of any two sequences is always nonnegative. - Two random sequences should have no similar region.
+(take any pair of substrings, compute an optimal global alignment for each pair, then take the pair with the highest score).
+Note that the time complexity of this algorithm is still O(mn) for sequences of lengths m and n, much better than in fact globally aligning each of the $O(m^2n^2)$ pairs of substrings in O(mn) time for a total time of $O(m^3n^3)$.

+- Since the empty sequences are candidates for substrings and receive a global alignment score of zero, the local alignment score of any two sequences is always nonnegative. - Two random sequences should have no similar region.
 Of course, even a single identical symbol will make a positive contribution to the score.
 Therefore small positive scores are meaningless.
 Also, the average score in a random model should be negative; otherwise we would obtain large positive scores with high probability for random sequences, which makes it hard to distinguish random similarities from true evolutionary relationships.
-We investigate these issues further in Chapter 7. - Even though the O(mn) running time appears reasonable at first sight, it can become a high bottleneck in large-scale sequence comparison.
+We investigate these issues further in Appendix D. - Even though the O(mn) running time appears reasonable at first sight, it can become a high bottleneck in large-scale sequence comparison.
 Therefore, often a filter or a heuristic is used.
 Several practical sequence comparison tools are presented in Chapter 6. - The O(mn) space requirement for S and the backtracing pointers is an even more severe limitation.
-As mentioned previously, linear-space methods exist (they incur a small time penalty, approximately a factor of two, see Section 12.2 for details) and are widely used in practice.

-• The Smith-Waterman notion of local similarity has a serious flaw: it does not discard poorly conserved intermediate segments.
+As mentioned previously, linear-space methods exist (they incur a small time penalty, approximately a factor of two, see Section 5.4 for details) and are widely used in practice. - The Smith-Waterman notion of local similarity has a serious flaw: it does not discard poorly conserved intermediate segments.
 The Smith-Waterman algorithm finds the local alignment with maximal score, but it is unable to find local alignment with maximum degree of similarity (e.g. maximal percent of matches).
 As a result, local alignment sometimes produces a mosaic of well-conserved fragments artificially connected by poorly-conserved or even unrelated fragments.
-Arslan et al. (2001) proposed an algorithm based on fractional programming with $O(mn\log m)$ running time on two sequences of lengths $m \geq n$ that reports the regions with maximum degree of similarity.
+Arslan et al. (2001) proposed an algorithm based on fractional programming with $O(mn \log m)$ running time on two sequences of lengths $m \ge n$ that reports the regions with maximum degree of similarity.
 In practice, this so-called length-normalized local alignment is only 3-5 times slower than the standard Smith-Waterman algorithm.
-We will discuss it in Section 12.3.
+We will discuss it in Appendix G.1.